AitonGoldman/replay_rules/PINBURGH_RULES.md

 If at any time, the number of players in the lowest tier would be exactly 1, 2, or 5, those players will instead be added to the next-lowest tier.
 In those cases, tiers will be rearranged to ensure that each tier has at least three players.
 Whenever the predetermined tier size is greater than 8, no tier of 4 or fewer players will be created.
-Those players will instead be assigned to the lowest tier.
+Those players will instead be assigned to the lowest tier.~~

+`For the love of fuck, please please please get rid of everything after the first paragraph.
+It’s confusing to newer players (and a lot of the older ones).
+It explains a computational algorithm and is not specifically relevant to the rules of the tournament itself.
+And, as though we didn’t fight this battle last year, the examples use a number of players that is constantly evolving: `

+`“In the case of less than 840 players, there may be up to 3 three-player groups in each session, within the lowest tier.
+These groups are the ones that would normally involve the worst-seeded players in each session.
+For example, if there are 838 players, two three-player groups will occur in each session, and they will be the ones where normally seeds #839 and #840 would play.”`

+`Are you going to redo an entire page of seeding examples every single year when we expand?
+Who will be in charge of remembering to do that?`

 ### 6. Division Assignment

 At the end of Session 5, players will be assigned into their respective divisions.
+One-fifth of the field of players will qualify for Division A, rounded up. ~~For example, if there are 838 players in the tournament, then 168 players will qualify for Division A.~~ `For simplifaction sake and to prevent having to change this every single year, this example should be rewritten to use a 100 person field.
+"At the end of Session 5, players will be assigned into their respective divisions.
 One-fifth of the field of players will qualify for Division A, rounded up.
-For example, if there are 838 players in the tournament, then 168 players will qualify for Division A. Any player with an Division A restriction will be forced into Division A regardless of their win-loss record.
+For example, if there are 100 players in the tournaments then 20 players will qualify for Division A."` Any player with an Division A restriction will be forced into Division A regardless of their win-loss record.
 Division A will then be populated with the players with the best win-loss records on Day 1.
 In case of ties, players with the higher record after Session 4 will play in Division A. Further ties will be broken by higher record after Session 3, after Session